aio-libs/aiohttp/docs/testing.rst

 Testing aiohttp web servers
 ---------------------------

-aiohttp provides plugins for pytest_ making writing web server tests extremely easy, it also provides :ref:`test framework agnostic utilities <framework-agnostic-utilities>` for testing with other frameworks such as :ref:`unittest <unittest-example>`.
+aiohttp provides plugin for pytest_ making writing web server tests extremely easy, it also provides :ref:`test framework agnostic utilities <framework-agnostic-utilities>` for testing with other frameworks such as :ref:`unittest <unittest-example>`.